Significance-based Estimation-of-Distribution Algorithms: The Significance-based Compact Genetic Algorithm

 \subsection{Efficient Implementation of the \sigcGA}

-In order to reduce the number of operations performed (computational cost) of the \sigcGA, we only check significance in historic data of lengths that are a power of $2$.
-By saving the whole history but precomputing the number of $1$s in the power-of-two intervals, a significance check can be done in time logarithmic in the history length; the necessary updates of this data structure can be done in logarithmic time (per bit-position) as well.
-With this implementation, the main loop of the \sigcGA has a computational cost of $O(\sum_{i=1}^n |H_i|)$.
-Since the histories are never longer than the run time (number of fitness evaluations; twice the number of iterations), we see that the computational cost is at most $O(n T \log T)$, when the run time is $T$.
-Since for most EAs working on bit string representations of length $n$ the computational cost is larger than the run time by at least a factor of $n$, we see that our significance approach is not overly costly in terms of computational cost.
+Recall that, in order to save on the computational cost of checking for a significance, we only do so in historic data in lengths of powers of~$2$.
+By precomputing the number of $1$s in each such interval, checking a single history for a significance can be done in time logarithmically in its length.
+Note that the update to this precomputed data can also be done in logarithmic time, as each iteration only a single bit is added to the history and thus the number of~$1$s can only differ by at most one per interval from one iteration to the next.
+Consequently, the loop of the \sigcGA has a computational cost of $O(\sum_{i=1}^n \log |H_i|)$.
+Since a history can never be longer than the run time~$T$ of the \sigcGA, its total computational cost is $O(n T \log T)$.
+In comparison, many EAs have an extra cost of $O(n)$ per iteration.
+Thus, our significance-based approach is only more costly by a factor of $O(\log T)$.

-What appears unfavorable, though, is the memory usage caused by storing the full history.
-For this reason, we now sketch a way to condense the history so that it only uses space logarithmic in the length of the full history.
-This approach will not allow to access exactly the number of $1$s (or $0$s) in all power-of-two length histories.
-It will allow, however, for each $\ell \in [|H_i|]$, to access the number of $1$s in some interval of length $\ell'$ with $\ell \le \ell' < 2 \ell$.
-For reasons of readability, we shall in the subsequent analyses nevertheless regard the original \sigcGA, but it is quite clear that the mildly different accessibility of the history in the now-proposed condensed implementation will not change the asymptotic run times shown in this work.
+One drawback of the approach above is that the full history needs to be stored.
+Thus, we describe a way of condensing a history to a size only logarithmic in the length of the full history.
+This approach does not allow anymore to access the exact number of $1$s (or $0$s) in all power-of-two length histories.
+However, for each $\ell \in [|H_i|]$, it yields the number of $1$s in some interval of length $\ell'$ with $\ell \le \ell' < 2 \ell$.
+For reasons of readability, we nevertheless regard the original \sigcGA in the subsequent analyses, but it is quite evident that the mildly different accessibility of the history in our condensed implementation does not change our result.